Mikail124/csProject/group/member2_log.md

 Today, I continued building the interface where the user creates an event.

 ### ~ 18.05.2020 ~
-In this day, I created the createeventpage class with the help of Utku and sent him the class so he can upload the whole app code into github.
+In this day, I created the createeventpage class with the help of Utku and sent him the class code so he can upload the whole app code into github.

 ****